 And obviously, Lester is feeling the extent of how much he is willing to adapt and adjust to how he is in order to keep the wife or the girlfriend’s connection.

-Now, we’re not going to go much more into the personal issues here with Lester, but let’s talk about in general how a lot of guys are changed to their wives or girlfriends when they become more enlightened and the wife or girlfriend has not, and they see now that she’s materialistic, for instance.
+Now, we’re not going to go much more into the personal issues here with Lester, but let’s talk about in general how a lot of guys are chained to their wives or girlfriends when they become more enlightened and the wife or girlfriend is not, and they see now that she’s materialistic, for instance.

 That’s just one way that she could be different from you.
 And you say, “Oh no, shit.”
 It’s sort of like – take a more extreme case, she turns out to be a Nazi supporter, and you at the beginning were just wishy-washy on Nazis.